SNodeC/snode.c/README.md

 ### Cross Compile SNode.C

-SNode.C needs to be cross compiled on an host linux system.
+SNode.C needs to be cross compiled on an host linux system to be install able on OpenWRT.
 Don't be afraid about cross compiling it is strait forward.

-- First a **submodule** of the SNode.C source code must be **checked out** from github.
+- **Checkout Submodule:** First a **submodule** of the SNode.C source code needs to be **checked out** from github.
 From the root  directory **\<SNODEC_DIR\>** of an already cloned Snode.C directory tree run

   ```sh
   cd <SNODEC_DIR>